Middle School

 Teacher: Jodi Smith

-This course serves as the regular 8th grade math course and will prepare your student to take high school level Algebra 1 next year.
-Students will develop algebraic thinking by learning how to solve and evaluate equations, graph functions and apply graphing to real-world situations.
-We will also add on to geometric concepts learned in prior grades and study elementary probability and statistics.
-There will be daily homework and both at-home and in-class tests and quizzes.
+This course is for on grade level 8th grade and advanced 7th grade math students and will prepare the student to take high school level Algebra I. Students will develop algebraic thinking by learning how to solve and evaluate equations, graph functions and apply graphing to real-world situations.
+Students will expand on geometric concepts learned in prior grades and explore probability and statistics.

 Advanced Algebra I